 (2) Existing law provides that a service of a summons in a civil action that complies with specified procedures is not invalid or ineffective solely because it was made by a person in violation of the requirements pertaining to registered process servers.
 Existing law provides that if a copy of the summons and complaint cannot with reasonable diligence be personally delivered to the person to be served, the summons may be served by leaving a copy at the person's dwelling house, usual place of abode, usual place of business, or usual mailing address, in the presence of a person who is at least 18 years of age, and by thereafter mailing a copy of the summons and complaint as specified.
 Existing law also authorizes a summons in an action for unlawful detainer to be served by posting if the court is satisfied that the party to be served cannot with reasonable diligence be served in any authorized manner other than publication, and that other specified conditions are met.
 Existing law requires the proof of service of a summons to contain specified information and documentation.

-This bill would authorize a party to bring a motion to vacate a default judgment that is void for lack of proper service at any time after entry of the judgment.
-The bill would also specify that if a party files a motion to set aside a default or default judgment, the plaintiff has the burden to establish by a preponderance of the evidence that service of the summons and complaint was lawful.
-The bill would require the court to take evidence as to the lawfulness of the service of process, and authorize the court to conduct a hearing and receive oral testimony if requested by either party.
+This bill would authorize a party that did not receive proper service of the summons and complaint to bring a motion to set aside or vacate a default or default judgment or for leave to defend the action or to move for dismissal.
+The bill would require a party that files a motion to set aside or vacate a default or default judgment to proffer evidence that service of the summons and complaint was not effected.
+The bill would provide that the party seeking the default or default judgment has the burden of proving, by a preponderance of the evidence, that service was lawful.
+The bill would require the court to take evidence and would require the court to conduct a hearing and receive oral testimony if requested by either party.
+The bill would specify that the above provisions would not limit any other available remedies under the law.

 This bill would provide that, if the Commission on State Mandates determines that the bill contains costs mandated by the state, reimbursement for those costs shall be made pursuant to the statutory provisions noted above.